giqbal/databricksConnectDocker/README.md

 ## Getting Started

-* Set these enviroment variables in your terminal
+* Set these enviroment variables in a terminal before launching VS Code

 ```shell
 export DATABRICKS_ADDRESS=<YOUR_DATABRICKS_URL>